jaimelopez98/Sex-differences-in-activity-intensity-distribution-across-day-preschoolers-children-adolescents/README.md

 - Modelling fit conducted in pre-schoolers, children and adolescents on weekdays and week-end days, separately.
 (15_ACT_models)
 - Predictiong the coefficients of sex differences for each age group and daytype.
 (16_ACT_predictions)
 - Ploting the sex differences across the day (Figure 3  from manustript).
 (17_ACT_plots)

-More information on the computation of the activity distribution function in the following document: create.pdf

 (link to paper doi:)